rcravens/devops-laravel/README.md

 2. Update the `./provision/provision_ubuntu_20_04.sh` script to include the packages you want by uncommenting the code
 3. Run the `./provision/provision_ubuntu_20_04.sh` script

-Here is a "how to" video for the provisioning:
+Here is a "how to" video for the provisioning (released: April 23):

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/abYcW8KjV3s/0.jpg)](https://www.youtube.com/watch?v=abYcW8KjV3s)

 ### Application Management